Maori Man, native to Australasia

 Famously, Australia was a “prison island” of the British, with many criminals finding themselves banished in Australasia.
 The influx of prisoners combined with the harsh climate of the outback soon earned the region a reputation as a rugged part of the world.
 However, the British also conducted trade and militaristic actions out of Australasia, and by the time the region earned its independence, both Australia and New Zealand were relatively well off.

-Even today, these two countries are some of the wealthier in the world, so naturally travel can be somewhat expensive in this region.
+Even today, these two countries are some of the wealthier in the world, so naturally, travel can be somewhat expensive in this region.
 However, this hasn’t stopped both New Zealand and Australia from becoming major tourist destinations.
-Their well developed cities, unique wildlife and fascinating history all draw travelers from across the world.
+Their well-developed cities, unique wildlife and fascinating history all draw travellers from across the world.
 It also helps that the region speaks English natively.
 Today, Australasia is a global economic and cultural player, prolifically outputting goods, services, and art.
-Furthermore, numerous hotels, resorts, hostels, and tourist facilities have been built to ease the journey for travelers of all calibers.
+Furthermore, numerous hotels, resorts, hostels, and tourist facilities have been built to ease the journey for travellers of all calibres.

 Abel Tasman National Park, New Zealand